codecrew-hub/gdgc/README.md

 # gdgc
 HACK-ON
-This project was built during a hackathon to solve (problem statement)
+This project was built during a hackathon to solve (Create a gamified platform that helps users expand their vocabulary using challenges, quizzes, and puzzles.)

 Prerequisites:-
 Make sure you have the following installed on your system: